One-touch attacking triangle drill

 Drill created with Tactics Manager

 Creating triangles in the pitch is a common offensive strategy that enables a team to quickly move the ball.
-The drill in this post uses a one touch attacking triangle to break the defence and create a shooting opportunity at the edge of the box.
+This post breaks down a one-touch attacking triangle drill to break the defence and create a shooting opportunity at the edge of the box.

-For this drill you will need cones and a full size goal.
-With the cones create two lines of about 3 metres long, one on the penalty spot and the other inside the semi-circle outside the box.
+For this drill, you will need cones and a full-size goal.
+With the cones, create two lines about 3 metres long, one on the penalty spot and the other inside the semi-circle outside the box.
 Locate the starting cone about 5 metres outside the box.
 You can practice this drill with a goalkeeper or use target nets in the goal.
 This exercise requires 3 to 4 players: 3 players attacking and 1 goalkeeper or target nets.

 The players in the box move in opposite directions.
-If the front player moves to receive the ball on the right, the back player must move to the right, and vice-versa.
-The starting player passes the ball to the front player who in turn returns the ball using one touch.
+For example, if the front player moves to receive the ball on the right, the back player must move to the right, and vice-versa.
+First, the starting player passes the ball to the front player, who returns the ball using one touch.
 Then, the starting player passes the ball to the back player through the gap.
-Finally, the back player passes the ball to the front player who shoots at goal.
-After shooting, players rotate position.
+Finally, the back player passes the ball to the front player, who shoots on goal.
+After shooting, players rotate positions.

-The objective of this drill is to create shooting opportunities by moving the ball in a one touch attacking triangle.
+This drill aims to create shooting opportunities by moving the ball in a one-touch attacking triangle.
 Players will improve these skills: